christinazhang/personal-website-4a/src/assets/notes/CS341/lecture-15.md

 - Non-negative weights - Dijkstra's Algorithm
 - Acyclic graphs with possible negative weights - covered later.

 We always assume directed graphs.
-If undirected, we make each edge a cycle
+If undirected, we make each edge a cycle.

 ## Dijkstra's Algorithm